 Hawa Mahal, Jaipur

 Although the ‘Pink City’ is home to several monuments, the first one of these to land on this list is Hawa Mahal or the Palace of Winds.
-Made with pink and red sandstones, the monument was built so that royal family’s women could experience the liveliness and hustle-bustle of the local markets.
-It is one of the many important monuments of India built by Maharaja Sawai Pratap Singh, the founder of the city of Jaipur.
+Made with pink and red sandstones, the monument was built so the royal family’s women could experience the liveliness and hustle-bustle of the local markets.
+It is one of the many important monuments of India, built by Maharaja Sawai Pratap Singh, the founder of the city of Jaipur.

 Victoria Memorial, Kolkata